The Exies: A Modern Way of Living with the Truth

 After returning from the tour with Mötley Crüe, Virgin decided to release the Exies from their contract.
 Soon after this, Dennis Wolfe and David Walsh left the band to pursue other goals.
 This left Stevens and Herrera alone, and decided to reunite with former guitarist Chris Skane and began writing songs.
 On 26 May 2006, the band announced on its blog that they were returning to the studio with producer James Michael to work on their fourth album.
 The album, A Modern Way of Living with the Truth, was released 15 May 2007 by Eleven Seven Music, the band's new label.

 To promote the album the band toured with Buckcherry, Papa Roach, and Hinder.
 This was followed by a tour with rock band Smile Empty Soul throughout the summer of 2007.
 After those shows, they toured with Drowning Pool for the This is for the Soldiers Tour.
 The band released five songs on MySpace and radio from A Modern Way of Living with the Truth: "Different Than You", "Once in a Lifetime", "These Are the Days", "This Is the Sound", and "A Fear of Being Alone".
 On June 28, The Exies released a music video for the song "God We Look Good (Going Down in Flames)", a song that was left off the album.

 In 2008, The Exies re-released A Modern Way of Living with the Truth on iTunes with five extra tracks.
 "God We Look Good (Going Down in Flames)" was included along with acoustic versions of "My Goddess", "Ugly", "Genius", and "Tired of You".
 Their song "Lay Your Money Down" was featured in the video game, WWE SmackDown! vs. Raw 2009.

 In 2008, internet rumors circulated that Scott Stevens was suffering from drug addiction.
 Stevens denied the drug abuse hearsay, and joked about the rumors during press interviews.
 In June, the Exies completed The Cage-Rattle Most Wanted Tour with Nu-metal band, Nonpoint.
 In October that year, they began a tour with TRUSTcompany.

-In 2011 Scott Stevens co-wrote songs with Theory of a Deadman on their new CD The Truth Is..., David Cook on his new album This Loud Morning and Halestorm's new album The Strange Case Of...
+In 2011 Scott Stevens co-wrote songs with Theory of a Deadman on their album The Truth Is..., David Cook on his album This Loud Morning and Halestorm's album The Strange Case Of...